steverowling/autologin/README.md

 ## Auto Login Overview

-Automatically logs in a front end user when they have successfully reset their password after following the link in the Craft egenreated password reset email.
+Automatically logs in a front end user when they have successfully reset their password after following the link in the Craft-generated password reset email.

 Checks for a front end request and to make sure the user isn‘t already logged in first.